 3. Keep Your Drivers Compliant – Educate them!

-An employee borrows the company van to haul the contents of their friend’s apartment to their new digs—and accidentally damages the vehicle in the process.
+An employee borrows the company van to haul the contents of her friend’s apartment to his new place—and accidentally damages the vehicle in the process.

 Losses can occur even when people have the best of intentions.
 It’s important for your business to have policies and guidelines surrounding vehicle use—so communicate them.
 Your employees should always know what’s expected of them and what to do if they have concerns, feedback, or want to ask a question like, “Can I borrow the van to help my friend move this weekend?”
 And just maybe, they’ll know the answer before even considering it!